 Later, just after the Revolution, Rebecca and I brought our boys to meet my relatives in 1994.
 We noticed that people were talking more openly about the problems of the government.
 I asked if they were no longer worried about people overhearing their conversations.
 My second cousin Cornel told me, “You can talk all you want.
 Now, no one listens!”

 Another saying we have heard in many places by many people regarding the Revolution and change of power: “The Communists took off their Communist hats and put on their Capitalist hats.”
-Or put another way, “The music changes but the musicians stay the same.”
+Or metaphorically described another way, “The music changes but the musicians stay the same.”
 In other words, those who were in power stayed in power.
-The ones who had used Ceaușescu as a puppet were still in power.
+The ones who had used Ceaușescu as a puppet to be in power were still in power.
 They had the insight to change the way business was done, but they stayed in charge of the commerce and they are the ones still making fortunes.

 The older generation is wistful about having lost the comforts of guaranteed pensions, guaranteed jobs, and free medical care.
 Some are nostalgic for a more connected, close-family, rural culture.
-And while younger generation sees a more hopeful future in the freedom to leave the small towns, go to the university, travel throughout the European Union, many sense a loss of family keenly.
+And while younger generation sees a more hopeful future in the freedom to leave the small towns, go to the university, travel ouside Romania and even change residence throughout the European Union, many sense a loss of family keenly.
 With wages still the lowest in Europe, many younger people are choosing to leave Romania for opportunities in western Europe.

 The painful birth of this new, freer Romania in 1989, continues to suffer growing pains as it finds its way in the world.